Freethought

 I've been an unbeliever for most of my life.
 Some of the terms I've used to describe myself and others like me: atheist, agnostic, secular humanist, freethinker, infidel, pagan, rationalist.

 Homosexuality, Intolerance, and Christianity: A Critical Examination of John Boswell's Work.
 On 14 September 1980, shortly after the publication of John Boswell's book Christianity, Social Tolerance, and Homosexuality: Gay People in Western Europe from the Beginning of the Christian Era to the Fourteenth Century, the New York Gay Academic Union convened a forum to discuss and examine his work.
 The speakers at the forum — entitled “Sex and the Medieval Church” - were Wayne R. Dynes, Warren Johansson and John Lauritsen.
-The three talks, along with a substantial annotated bibliography of reviews of Boswell's book, a new preface, and biographical notes on the authors, are now on the Pink Triangle Trust web site.
+The three talks, along with a substantial annotated bibliography of reviews of Boswell's book, a new preface, and biographical notes on the authors, are now on the Pink Triangle Press web site.
 To read these click here.

 The Boswell Thesis is a review I wrote for the Gay Humanist Quarterly of a book edited by Mathew Kuefler, The Boswell Thesis: Essays on Christianity, Social Tolerance and Homosexuality.
 To read it click here.